 During this first year, you should be emphasizing anatomy the most.
 So, I would suggest cracking open the atlases as I described above.
 Anatomy will be the key to your success.

 In the beginning, try to sit with your attendings and see how they interpret and dictate cases.
-Shortly afterward, no more than a week later, you should start going over cases and dictating them.
-The more you see and do, the more you will be confident on call.
+Shortly afterward, no more than a week later, you should start reviewing and dictating cases.
+The more you see and do, the more confident you will be on call.
 So, make sure to read out as much as you can.

-Also, especially on the first round through this rotation, you will need to understand the mechanics of reading CT scans.
+Also, especially in the first round through this rotation, you will need to understand the mechanics of reading CT scans.
 Out of all the resources provided above, the Fundamentals of Body CT is probably the best for this purpose.
 It will help if you read this book before you have finished the first week of your first rotation.
-In addition to body imaging, make sure you also read some neuro CT materials because CT brain work is prevalent.
+In addition to body imaging, make sure you also read some neuro-CT materials because CT brain work is prevalent.

-Finally, review the diseases and the CT scans of the critical diseases entities that will kill patients or cause severe morbidity and those disease entities that are common.
-You need to know all these CT appearances and make the disease findings before you start taking call on year 2.
+Finally, review the diseases and CT scans of the critical disease entities that will kill patients or cause severe morbidity and common disease entities.
+You need to know all these CT appearances and make the disease findings before you start taking calls in year 2.

 Years Two And Three

-Now that you have completed your first year and have most likely been already taking calls, you need to take responsibility for the cases you read.
-So, it would help if you were predictating as many cases as you can.
-And, it would be best if you compare your reads with your attendings.
+Now that you have completed your first year and are most likely already taking calls, you must take responsibility for the cases you read.
+So, it would help if you pre-dictate as many cases as possible.
+It would also be best if you compare your reads with your attending.
 By reading the images first, you will get practice making your own independent decisions.
 This independent streak is critical for becoming a great radiologist.

 Also, start reading less common disease entities than before.
-Now might be a great time to explore and review head and neck CT cases, spine, and more complicated MSK CT cases, now that you have more than likely have become competent in essential body imaging and CT brains.
-It would also help if you considered reading not only the case series but also the more detailed books to round out your education in the different areas within CT imaging.
+Now might be a great time to explore and review head and neck CT cases, spine CT cases, and more complicated MSK CT cases now that you have more than likely become competent in essential body imaging and CT brains.
+It would also help if you considered reading the case series and the more detailed books to round out your education in the different areas of CT imaging.

-Building speed is also a critical part of these “middle years” You should be ramping up during your four years of residency such that by the end of your time in radiology, you should be able to read as quickly as an attending.
+Building speed is also a critical part of these “middle years.”
+You should ramp up during your four years of residency so that by the end of your time in radiology, you should be able to read as quickly as an attending.

 Year Four

 At this point, you should be honing your craft.
 Dictations should be very accurate and efficient.
 You should be reviewing the source materials for all the areas of CT, just like an attending.
-If I have questions, I regularly look up the diseases/questions that I need to know for a case.
+If I have questions, I regularly look up the diseases/questions I need to know for a case.
 Often, it is the original paper on the topic.
 It would be best if you were doing the same at this point in your career.
 This process is called practice-based improvement.
-And, it is critical for becoming a great radiologist.
+It is critical to become a great radiologist.
 As a fourth-year resident, you should be all about practice-based improvement!

 Succeeding On CT Rotation

-Since you cover so many organ based areas on CT scan rotations, the knowledge base is daunting.
+The knowledge base is daunting since you cover so many organ-based areas on CT scan rotations.
 Following the general precepts of learning your anatomy, finding suitable summary materials, and going over lots of real-time cases with case-based series books for reinforcement will give you what you need to know during your four years of CT rotations.
-Books are essential on this rotation but going over lots of cases is even more.
+Books are essential for this rotation, but reviewing many cases is even more critical.
 So, plug away and read as many cases as you can.
 It is the cornerstone of becoming an excellent radiologist!